jeffknupp/blog/content/2012-07-10-software-optimization-a-systematic-approach.md

     They're almost certainly wrong

-There is a key truth to be mindful of while doing optimization work: _programmers are, as a rule, terrible at anticipating at the cause of slowness in their application._ This is counterintuitive but almost always true.
+There is a key truth to be mindful of while doing optimization work: _programmers are, as a rule, terrible at anticipating at the cause of slowness in their application._ This is counter-intuitive but almost always true.
 Time and time again developers will go off to "make something faster" without systematically _proving_ the cause of slowness and come back two weeks later with 700 lines of hand optimized code that have precisely __zero__ impact on overall performance.
 There's a good reason for this, although it's not an especially satisfying one: computers are complicated.
 Even if you are aware of every cause of every performance issue ever, you'll still have an extremely difficult time anticipating the cause of slowness through reasoning alone.
-The interaction between the different subystems, logical units within those subsystems, the operating system, the hardware, etc is just too complicated to be able to work out in your head.
+The interaction between the different subsystems, logical units within those subsystems, the operating system, the hardware, etc is just too complicated to be able to work out in your head.
 If it wasn't, we would never have performance issues or, more tellingly, bugs in our software.